Jtune89/JT_MS5_ADFE/README.md

 - adding & removing profile images
 - adding & removing posts

+In testing each of these, I would create a user and then log in.
+- I would then see the popular profiles and follow them, expecting that it would reflect that I was following them - which it did.
+- I would then view the followed profiles and unfollow them, expecting that it would reflect that I was not following them - which it did.
+- I would then create comments, expecting that it would show the comment I had created on the post - which it did
+- I would then delete the comments, expecting that it would no longer show the comment I had created on the post - which it did
+- I would then add likes to various posts, expecting that it would show the like I had put on the post and not let me like it again - which it did
+- I would then remove the like by following the same process that I did for adding the like, expecting that it would no longer be liked and give me the option of liking the post again - which it did
+- I would then delete the profile I had created - expecting that the profile would no longer be visible - which it wasn't
+- I repeatedly signed in and out of various profiles, expecting that it would log me in and out of the site - which it did
+- I would review each of the pages to ensure that the posts were showing based on the built logic, on various profiles - which it did
+- In the various profiles I had created for testing, I would edit the username by using the profile>edit username functionality, expecting that the username would change - which it did
+- In those same various profiles I had created for testing, I would edit the password by using the profile>edit password functionality, expecting that the password would change when I logged out and logged back in - which it did
+- In those same various profiles I had created for testing, I would add and remove profile images, by using the profile>edit profile image functionality, expecting that the image would be there and then would not be there when removed upon log in and logged out - which it was
+- I would create posts on each of the various profiles I had created for testing, by creating posts using the create posts functionality which created the posts and I would see them after logging in and logging out and then I would delete the posts and not see them on logging in and logging out.

 ### Testing Issues:
 - I found inconsistencies in the CSS formatting of buttons throughout the site and so implemented fixes on the CSS
 - The automated Axios testing required an update to the package.Json file